Minerva Mill Atlas Mill Ryecroft Mills

 Atlas Mill.

-The mill was built with red engineering bricks, which are dense, high-strength, bricks specifically designed for structural performance.
+The mill was built of red engineering brick.
 It was 4-storeys, with a basement, and it had yellow-brick decoration.
 The large windows along its length were in groups of three.
 A notable feature was the ‘Hotel-de-Ville’ style water tower.
 The 6-bay engine house, boiler house and chimney were to the north.
 The chimney featured Stott’s trademark, two rings near the top.
 The steam engine was built by George Saxon & Co Ltd of Openshaw, Manchester, and the mill operated around 72,928 spindles using mule frames.

 In 1921 the mill became part of the Atlas Mills Group (Atlas Mills Ltd), a re-float of the Ashton Syndicate where it was used as the headquarters of Group.
 In 1929 it became part of the Lancashire Mills Corporation (LCC).
 In 1964 it was absorbed into Courtaulds Northern Textiles Division following its acquisition of LCC.
 In 1987 Atlas Mill switched to spinning artificial fibres, such as rayon, but in Sep 1990 production ceased and the mill was closed by Courtaulds.
 It was the last mill in Ashton to cease spinning.
 In 1994 the mill was demolished and the site was developed for housing.